 The template elements which are not applicable in this Recommendation are indicated by "Subject to profile specification".

 Any profile guidelines are primarily dependent on the concerned network configuration and use case (see examples in Appendix I).
 The guidelines in this clause are therefore basically conditional.
-Two exemplary use cases are considered (as described in Appendix V), termed as capability set CSA and CSB.…
+Two exemplary use cases are considered (as described in Appendix V), termed as capability set CSA and CSB.
+Capability set ‘A’ (CSA) is a trunking gateway performance monitoring scenario according use case 1 (clause I.2); and Capability set ‘B’ (CSB) is a border gateway performance monitoring scenario according use case 6 (clause I.7).

+…